Disputing a ticket

 How to submit your dispute

 You or someone on your behalf can dispute in person within 30 days of the ticket date.
 You can book an appointment to visit an ICBC driver licensing office or bring your ticket to a provincial court registry.

-If you don't have your ticket, you must at least know the violation ticket number and when it was issued to you, what it's for (Act and Section of the offence), the fine amount and the violation date.
+If you don't have the ticket, you must at least know the violation ticket number and when it was issued to you, what it's for (Act and Section of the offence), the fine amount and the violation date.
 Otherwise, we likely won't be able to register the dispute.
-Don't forget to bring your driver's licence too.
+Remember to bring your driver's licence too.

 If you register your dispute by mail, include the following in a letter: